ghi-electronics/Documentation/endpoint/tutorials/networking.md

-# Networking Core
+# Networking

 ---

-Between .NET and the underlaying OS, Endpoint provides full networking support.
-From simple socket handling to full cloud support.
+Thanks to .NET, Endpoint provides full networking support.
+It includes everything from a simple socket handling to full cloud support.

 ## Configuration

 The network needs to be configured properly before it can be used.
-For WiFi, SSID and password need to be set for example.
+For example, Wi-Fi needs SSID and password.

-WiFi is currently only supported through USB WiFi dongles containing the RTL8188 chipset.
+Wi-Fi is supported through USB Wi-Fi dongles containing the RTL8188 chipset.

 ```cs